jxmot/github-feeds/README.md

 ```

 It would be a good idea to keep an eye on the `gfdata` folder and look for *new* files to appear there, and then wait a while and see that they get updated.

+#### Shared Server Notes

+When installing on a *shared server* do **not** install the `gfapi` and `gfdata` folders on to more than one domain.
+Because the domains share an IP address the GitHub API will only see *one* client.
+And the rate limits will likely be exceeded.
+To get around this only install those folders under one domain and access it from clients hosted elsewhere.

 ## Run